Mizerka (card game): Trick winning

-Trick winning is inherent in many different card games, the most famous of which being Bridge.
+Trick winning is inherent in many different card games, such as Bridge and 500.
 With the exception of the Mizerka contract, the objective is to win tricks.
 A trick is won by playing the highest card among the three cards that are played within a round.
 The exception to this rule is when the trump suit is played.
 The trump suit (determined by the contract) ranks higher than any non-trump card.
 The only way to beat a trump card is with a higher trump card.
 Forehand leads with a card of his choice.
 After this player plays a card, middlehand plays a card, following the suit if possible.
 However, if the player lacks cards of the leading suit, they are able to play any card that they want such as a trump card.
 If a non-trump card is played that is a different suit than the initial suit, it is lower ranking than any card following the initial suit or a trump card.
 The dealer then plays the third card following the same protocol.
 The winner of the previous trick leads the next trick.
 This repeats until all thirteen tricks are played.

 Scoring

 Non-Mizerka contracts

 Each player is assigned a quota.
 The dealer has a quota of one trick.
 Forehand has a quota of seven tricks.
 Middlehand has a quota of five tricks.
-In order to determine a player's score for a round, one determines his or her negative or positive difference in tricks from their quota.
-For example, if the dealer wins three tricks, he or she would determine that there is a difference of two tricks between his or her quota and the number of tricks won.
+In order to determine a player's score for a round, one determines their negative or positive difference in tricks from their quota.
+For example, if the dealer wins three tricks, they would determine that there is a difference of two tricks between their quota and the number of tricks won.
 Each player's score is then written in a scoring table (see below).

 Mizerka contract

 The Mizerka is unique in that the quotas are changed.
 The dealer has a quota of seven.
 Forehand has a quota of one, and middlehand has a quota of five.
-Your score is then calculated by once again determining the difference between one's quota and his or her number of tricks one.
-A player receives a point for every trick won below his or her quota.
-A player also loses a point for every trick won above his or her quota.
+A player's score is then calculated by once again determining the difference between one's quota and the number of tricks won.
+A player receives a point for every trick won below their quota.
+A player also loses a point for every trick won above their quota.
 This is contrary to the traditional scoring method.